 I've planted quite a bit: lettuce, broccoli, tomatoes, cauliflower, arugula, mint, parsley, basil, lavender, strawberries, radishes, beans, peas, squash, zucchini--you get the idea.
 A lot of it isn't ready yet, but I have lettuce coming out my ears.

-So one night last week, I got together with my friends Alex and Bruno, and we all drove out to my garden.
-A great deal of weeding got done, Bruno threw a slug into an adjacent plot even though I told him to just kill it, and we picked a bunch of stuff to make dinner with.
+of weeding got done, Bruno threw a slug into an adjacent plot even though I told him to just kill it, and we picked a bunch of stuff to make dinner with.
 That was the exciting part.

 We picked lettuce and radishes for salad, and used my arugula and parsley for a pasta dish.
 Honestly, the pasta wasn't so great (that was my fault), but it was a lot of fun.
 The salad was good, though.
 Alex was in charge of that.